 In the Bible, God revealed Himself to Abraham (Genesis 18), Jacob (Gen. 28:13), Moses and the 70 elders of Israel (Exo.
 24:10) and in the Person of Jesus Christ.
 He desires all men to know and love Him.
 But Allah has never manifested himself or spoken to anyone.
 He is a remote and unknowable deity.

 While the God of the Bible is the essence of love (“God is love…”1John 4:8), nowhere is Allah called love.

 The name “Allah” is not the Arabic name for God.
 The name cannot even be translated into French as Dieu or Spanish as Dios.
 Some modern Muslims use “God” in place of “Allah” in their speech, but that still does not make Allah the same as the God revealed in Scripture.
 We could both be calling someone “Mike” yet not referring to the same person.

 People ask: “What about the name ‘Allah’ in the Arabic Bible?”
 The Arabic Bible was a translation made around 900 A. D. which was 3 centuries after Islam emerged.
 The translators used that name for God due to political pressure because this was the name the people had been familiar with for long.
 But no writer of the Bible ever called God by that name for it was neither a Hebrew nor Greek name for God.

 Many Arab Christians today prefer to use the Persian name “Khoda” for God.
-Even Hausa Christians now use the name Uban-giji and not Allah for God.
+Even Hausa Christians use the name Uban-giji for God.
 Muslims in Malaysia have even convinced the government to ban the non-Muslim use of the name “Allah”.
 Allah is not the God of the Bible, but a false god.